Many times, our friends on our Facebook page and subscribers to our newsletter have shared their experiences of Italy with us.

 The love I felt for the island that first day has grown over the years, as I have learned more about its people and their culture and it has become the home of my soul.

-As a family we still talk about the BBQ we organised on the beach with another couple we met at the hotel.
+As a family we still talk about the BBQ we organized on the beach with another couple we met at the hotel.
 Being May the weather wasn’t too predictable and it rained that evening.
-One of the Sards, who had organised everything, came to find us and said he had arranged to have the meal up in the mountains behind the hotel, in a hunting lodge which belonged to the provider of the pig and his friends.
+One of the Sards, who had organized everything, came to find us and said he had arranged to have the meal up in the mountains behind the hotel, in a hunting lodge which belonged to the provider of the pig and his friends.

 It was an extraordinary evening.
 The men had cooked the suckling pig and provided the salad, wine and bread.